-(11)Where, in the opinion of the appropriate authority, the use of high-intensity obstacle lights, Type B, at night may dazzle pilots in the vicinity of an aerodrome (within approximately 10 000 m radius) or cause significant environmental concerns, a dual obstacle lighting system shall be provided.
+- (11) Where, in the opinion of the appropriate authority, the use of high-intensity obstacle lights, Type B, at night may dazzle pilots in the vicinity of an aerodrome (within approximately 10 000 m radius) or cause significant environmental concerns, a dual obstacle lighting system shall be provided.
 This system should be composed of high-intensity obstacle lights, Type B, for daytime and twilight use and medium-intensity obstacle lights, Type B, for night-time use.
-Where medium-intensity lights are used they shall be installed at the same level as the highintensity obstacle light Type B.

-(12)The installation setting angles for high-intensity obstacle lights, Type B, should be in accordance with Table F-5.
+Where medium-intensity lights are used they shall be installed at the same level as the high-intensity obstacle light Type B. - (12) The installation setting angles for high-intensity obstacle lights, Type B, should be in accordance with Table F-5.

-Height of light unit Height of light unit above terrain (AGL)
+Height of light unit Angle of the peak of the beam above the horizontal

 Greater than Not exceeding

 151 m - 0°

 122 m 151 m 1°

 92 m 122 m 2°

 - 92 m 3°